Princeigwe/Elixir.io/README.md

     12. Patients and Profile avatar upload by authorization.

+    13. Assign and unassign a doctor to a patient... this is only done by a consultant.

 **Note**: If a new medical department is created, the code for doctors' registration into that department should also be created in the auth controller, and vice versa...
 The medical-department enum class should also be update